MehreenMehreen/start_follow_read_arabic/README.md

 ## Step 0: Setting up
 1. Clone the repo
 2. Setup the environment
+3. Download the preprocessed files (optional).
+Either download them or run the [preprocessing step](#preprocess).
-3. Download the trials folders.
+4. Download the trials folders.
 These are required for inference on your own handwritten Arabic pages.
 These are also required for reproducing the results of our paper.

-## Step 1: Preprocessing
+## <a name="preprocess"></a> Step 1: Preprocessing
 The start, follow, read (SFR) system requires files in a specific format for training.
 You can download the preprocessed files for [Muharaf-public](https://zenodo.org/records/11492215).
 Make sure to extract them in the `main start_follow_read_arabic` directory.

 In order to preprocess the files yourself, follow these steps: